jorzel/hashnode/cldx17jsj00000al5h4he20xx.md

 * naps - properly done (10-20 min) can improve cognitive performance, boost mental and physical health

 Each person has a different dynamic throughout the day.
 We have a peak, trough, and rebound time.
-It is a really good idea to find when is your peak and place the most intensive task while taking a long break when you know your performance naturally drops.
+It is a really good idea to find when is your peak and place the most intensive task in that time while taking a long break when you know your performance naturally drops.

 ## Conclusion